Qiskit/rustworkx/docs/source/tutorial/dags.rst

 modeled by edges.
 The first set of nodes are input nodes and the last set are output nodes representing the beginning state and end state of each bit (both classical and quantum).
-The compiler then runs analysis and transformations on this dag view of a quantum circuit to optimize the quantum circuit so it can be executed on real hardware.
+The compiler then runs analysis and transformations on this DAG view of a quantum circuit to optimize the quantum circuit so it can be executed on real hardware.
 For example, a simple transformation pass is to translate the quantum gates in the circuit to the set of gates allowed on a device.
 In the above example if we were to